-FORM 10-Q

-☐ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ende d March 31, 2018 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the transition period from to Commission File Number c: 001-37905 Bright Brighthouse Fina thouse FINANCIAL ancial, Inc. (Exact name of registrant as specific ed in its charter) Delaware (State of incorporation) 81-3846992 (I.R.S.
-Employer Identification No.) 11225 North Community House Road, Charlotte, North Carolina (Address of principal executive offices) 28277 (Zip Code) (980) 365-7100 0 (Registrant's telephone number, in cluding area code) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the S registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 5 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, eve (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to substant the registrant was required t Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a sn filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act Large accelerated filer □ Non-accelerated filer ☑ (Do not check if a smaller reporting company) Accelerated filer $\ \square$ Smaller reporting company $\ \square$ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period 13(a) of the Exchange Act. \Box d for complying with any new or revised financial accounting standards provided pursuant to Section Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No ☑ At May 9, 2018, 119,773,106 shares of the registrant's common stock. \$0.01 par value per share, were outstanding
+FORM 10-Q ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT C DF 1934 For the quarterly period ended June 30, 2018 or ☐ TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-37905 Brighthouse Financial, Inc. (Exact name of registrant as specified in its charter) Delaware 81-3846992 (State of incorporation) (I.R.S.
+Employer Identification No.) 11225 North Community House Road, Charlotte, No rth Carolina 28277 (Address of principal executive offices) (Zip Code) (980) 365-7100 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant: (1) has filed all reports require registrant was required to file such reports), and (2) has been subject to such fili of 1934 during the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant has submitted electronically and (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, an a filer, "accelerated filer," "smaller reporting company" and "emerging growth company" and "emerging growth company". or an emerging growth company.
+See the definitions of "large accelerated $% \left( 1\right) =\left( 1\right) \left( 1\right) \left$ Large accelerated filer □ Accelerated filer $\ \Box$ Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company $\ \square$ Emerging growth company $\ \square$ If an emerging growth company, indicate by check mark if the registrant has ele 13(a) of the Exchange Act. $\ \Box$ ected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\square$

+$At \ August \ 7, 2018, 119,782,668 \ shares \ of the \ registrant's \ common \ stock, \$0.01 \ par \ value \ per \ share, \ were \ outstanding.$